AoiTechDev/makro-tracer/README.md

 - Created message rate limit with Redis to prevent spams to OpenAI API.
 - Hasing passowrds before inserting it to DB.
 - Stream AI responses to the user to enchance UX.

+## Settings Panel

+Users can change few things here due to their account like:

+- Their names.
+By default it is set as null because they do not need to provide it in registration.
+- Email,
+- Password.
+- Avatar.
+Users can set their avatars which will be displayed in every places.

+Feature with avatar was bit tricky and fun to do and also really teaching.
+I used AWS S3 Bucket to keep all images which user upload.
+I generate url for the image which is stored in S3 and I keep it in db.
+For optimizing all of this, I rezise image down to improve performance and avoid uploading large resolution images just for avatar picture.